 Can microplastics in milk and dairy products reach your body?

 Yes.
-A 2025 review found microplastics in milk and dairy products worldwide, with contamination coming from milking equipment, processing, and packaging.
+A 2026 review found microplastics reported in milk and dairy products, with possible routes from farm exposure, processing, transport, and packaging.

 What the research says